 - Extra-curricular activities – develop these for example by participating in Imperial Horizons or get work experience

 - Level up your CV – by university it should look different to your school CV

-- Attend training workshops run by the Careers Service - see the What's on pages of our website
+- Attend skill training and workshops run by the Careers Service

 - Create a LinkedIn account to network with professionals and make social accounts private